GeneralPoxter/GlossBERT/README.md

 GlossBERT-C classifies a triple as either 0 ($s_1$ is a better sense for $w$ than $s_2$) or 1 ($s_2$ is a better sense than $s_1$).
 Inference for determining the sense of a word $w$ is performed by classifying all triples formed from all possible pairs of candidate senses $(s_1, s_2)$ where $s_1\neq s_2$.
-The sense that is classified as ``better'' in the most number of triples is selected as the predicted sense.
+The sense that is classified as "better" in the most number of triples is selected as the predicted sense.
 Compared to GlossBERT, inference cost scales from $O(n)$ to $O(n^2)$, where $n$ is the number of WordNet senses for $w$.

 ## Installation